 Pakistan is a large and populous country in South Asia.
 Due to its majority Muslim population, most of the baby birth traditions follow the Islamic tradition.
 This means that many baby birth traditions are intended to welcome the child into their new faith.
 This blog will analyze what those traditions look like for an adorable new baby.

 Once a baby is born, they need to be bathed as soon as possible.
 Cleanliness is important in Islam.
 The afterbirth and placenta are also buried immediately.
-This has to do with returning it to the earth according to the Quran.
+According to the Quran, this has to do with returning it to the earth.

 First Words Heard (Azaan)

 Following the birth, the baby will begin to feed.
-As a celebration of the baby’s development, monetary gifts are given to the sisters of the father, if he has any
+To celebrate the baby’s development, monetary gifts are given to the father’s sisters, if he has any.

 First Welcome (Aqiqah)

 On the seventh day of the baby’s life, a dinner party is thrown to welcome the child to the community.
 The killing of sheep is customary: two for boys and one for girls.
-This is a way of giving thanks to God for the birth of the baby.
+This is a way of giving thanks to God for the baby’s birth.

 The meat is divided into three parts and distributed to the family, those in need, and the baby’s parents.
 The baby’s name is announced, and gifts are given to the baby in celebration.
 This event may also happen on the 14th, 21st or later, depending on when the family can afford to throw the party.

-A lot of celebration takes place following forty days of the baby’s life.
+A lot of celebration occurs following forty days of the baby’s life.
 To commemorate this milestone, the grandparents give the baby a gold ring present.
 The ring is then placed on the finger of the baby.
 Family and friends also throw lavish parties for the baby during this time.

 These beautiful traditions contain a lot of meaning for the families’ faith and community.
 The amazing part of these traditions is how the family and community come together to make this new child feel loved and welcomed.